Everyone on the team always went that extra mile and showed such kindness and thoughtfulness throughout this lengthy, difficult time.

 - Step 2: Prepare the required Inheritance Tax Return and arrange the settlement of any Inheritance Tax due

-- Step 3: Prepare the Statement of Truth for signing by the Executor(s) or Administrator(s)
+- Step 3: Prepare the Legal Statement for signing by the Executor(s) or Administrator(s)

 - Step 4: Apply for and obtain the Grant of Representation

 - Step 5: Collect in assets and settle liabilities

 - Step 7: Deal with the tax affairs of the estate relating to the period up until the date of death and the period of administration